Qigong Moving Meditation Class

 - Revitalizing your energy

 You will learn and practice the following:

-- breathing mindfully to balance sympathetic and parasympathetic nervous system
+- breathing mindfully to balance the sympathetic and parasympathetic nervous systems

 - moving and storing energy in your lower Dantian to improve vitality